-John Butcher's work ranges through improvisation, his own compositions, multitracked pieces and explorations with feedback and extreme acoustics.
+John Butcher's work ranges through improvisation, his own compositions, multitracked pieces and explorations with feedback, unusual acoustics and non-concert locations.

 He is well known as a solo performer who attempts to engage with the uniqueness of place.
 Resonant Spaces is a collection of site-specific performances collected during a tour of unusual locations in Scotland and the Orkney Islands.

 In 2011 he received a Paul Hamlyn Foundation Award for Artists.

-Butcher values playing in occasional encounters - ranging from large groups such as Butch Morris' London Skyscraper and the EX Orkestra, to duo concerts with David Toop, Kevin Drumm, Claudia Binder, Paal Nilssen-Love, Thomas Lehn, John Tilbury, Fred Frith, Keiji Haino, Ute Kangeisser, Matthew Shipp and Yuji Takahashi.
+Butcher values playing in occasional encounters - ranging from large groups such as Butch Morris' London Skyscraper, WDR Sinfonieorchester and the EX Orkestra, to duo concerts with David Toop, Kevin Drumm, Claudia Binder, Paal Nilssen-Love, Akira Sakata, Blanca Regina, John Tilbury, Fred Frith, Keiji Haino, Ute Kangeisser and Yuji Takahashi.

 © john cameron